manzettidenis/badcode-pagarme/README.md

 ## Starting application
 - Rename database.example.sqlite to database.sqlite
-- Rename config and type your application and database settings
+- Rename config.example.jd to config.js and insert your application and database options and settings
-- The encryption_key should be placed on "public/src/store/pokemons.js"
+- The encryption_key should be stored on "public/src/store/pokemons.js"

 ```console
 // install all dependencies.
 Client and Server side.